sz2404/PUI2018_sz2404/HW7/README.md

 # Collaboration:
-I did this assignment mostly on my own.
+I did this assignment mostly on my own till this moment but I'm probably going to ask other questions so who knows.

 # Reference:
 1. Citibike notebook instructions delivered by Chris Prince in class.
 I referred to some of his commands.